 - Bern – around 1,600 EUR/month

-The most common housing choices among international students in Switzerland:
+The most common housing choices among international students in Switzerland are:

 Food costs in Switzerland

-Most students choose to buy their food from the supermarkets and eat out only once in a while.
-Food bills from the supermarket would be around 300 EUR/month, but they could get higher.
-Try making most of your shopping after 5 p.m., as many stores add 25 - 50 percent discounts on perishable items.
+Most students choose to buy food from supermarkets and eat out only once in a while.
+You can expect to pay between 400 – 550 EUR/month for food.
+Try making most of your shopping after 5 p.m. when many stores offer 25 - 50% discounts on perishable items.

-Try having a meal in the university dining hall where you would only pay 8 - 10 EUR or at the snack bars or restaurants located in department stores (like: Migros, Coop or Manor).
+A good option is the university dining hall, where you would only pay 8 - 10 EUR, or the snack bars or restaurants located in department stores (like Migros, Coop or Manor).

-Many students choose to get around Switzerland by foot, (around 11%), 10% use the bicycle, and another 10% use the public transport.
-A monthly pass on the public transportation is around 60 EUR.
+Around 11% of students choose to get around by foot, 10% use the bicycle, and another 10% use public transport.
+A monthly pass for public transportation is around 55 EUR.